mslmio/sdk-rust/README.md

 }
 ```

-Sub-client can be initiated directly too:
+Subclienst can be initiated directly:

 ```rust
 use mslm::Client;